klxuyfk/VPMDK/README.md

 ### GPU usage

-This script does not manage GPU settings, but the potentials themselves use a GPU if available.
+This script does not directly manage GPU settings.
+Each potential selects a device on its own.
+MACE checks for a GPU and uses it when available unless `DEVICE=cpu` is specified in `BCAR`.
 With CUDA devices you can choose which GPU to use with `CUDA_VISIBLE_DEVICES`.
 When running MatGL you may also set `XLA_PYTHON_CLIENT_PREALLOCATE=false`.
 A GPU with at least 8 GB of memory is recommended, though running on a CPU also works.